pastewka/MolecularDynamics/_project/milestone04.md

 A formal derivation of this expression can be obtained from a Taylor expansion of \\(f(x)\\).
 We can use this expression to compute numerical estimates of the forces.
 A test that uses this to test the analytical forces of the potential can be found here: [test_lj_direct_summation.cpp](test_lj_direct_summation.cpp).
-Place this file in your `tests` subdirectory and add it to the `CMakeLists.txt` to use it.
+Place this file in your `tests` subdirectory and add it to the `meson.build` to use it.
 Open it in an editor and try to understand how the test works.
 This type of test is often called a _gradient test_.

 ## A first molecular dynamics calculation